 We pick up Gedye and drive to Estes, where we stay at a motel; the condo isn't ready.
 By now it's 11:30 so we retire.

 I eat left-over African food for breakfast.
-We stop at the Safeway near the Stanley Hotel (the only grocery store in town, it seems) and get lunch stuff, including one of those enormous Italian subs that can feed a family.
+We stop at the Safeway near the Stanley Hotel (the only grocery store in town, it seems) and get lunch stuff, including one of those enormous Italian subs that can feed a large family.

 We drive into the park, using my new senior-citizen American Eagle pass.
 We do the Lumpy Ridge Loop: 12.5 miles and 2,000' vertical.
 The altitude (7,000) is noticeable.
 The loop goes around a group of large granite outcrops.